Close to You (2023 film)

 Close to You is a 2023 drama film directed by Dominic Savage and starring Elliot Page, Hillary Baack, Peter Outerbridge, and Wendy Crewson.
 Savage and Page wrote the story together and both acted as producers.

-The film premiered at the 2023 Toronto International Film Festival, and was released on August 16, 2024 in Canada.
+The film premiered at the 2023 Toronto International Film Festival, and was released on August 16, 2024, in Canada.
 It was released in the United Kingdom on August 23, 2024.

 Plot

 Sam, a trans man living in Kensington Market is planning to visit his family in Cobourg to celebrate his father's birthday.
 Sam has avoided visiting Cobourg for several years and worries that things may go badly while he's there.
 Sam's roommate, Emily, tries to convince Sam to stay home and watch movies with her, and though tempted, Sam ultimately turns Emily down, and heads out to Union Station to board a VIA train bound for Cobourg.

 On the train, Sam runs into Katherine, an old friend of his from high school who is now married with two children.
 Sam and Katherine spend the remainder of the train ride catching up.
 Sam suggests they get coffee together while he's in town, but Katherine turns him down.

 After arriving in Cobourg, Sam walks to his parents' house to attend the birthday party.

-Despite having initially turning him down, Katherine finds Sam, and later the two go for a walk together near the beach and discuss their past.
+Despite having initially turned him down, Katherine finds Sam, and later the two go for a walk together near the beach and discuss their past.

 Back at Sam's parents' house, Sam gets into a verbal altercation with his sister's fiancé Paul and storms out.
 But before getting on the VIA train back to Toronto, Sam meets up with Katherine and asks her to come with him.
 She turns him down, but agrees to stay in touch.

 Soon, Katherine visits Sam in Toronto and has sex with him before returning to Cobourg.

 The film ends with Sam pensively getting dressed and preparing breakfast, bookending the film's opening scenes.